Dick Wilson (golf course architect): Early years

-Wilson was born in Philadelphia, Pennsylvania in 1904, where his father was a contractor.
+Wilson was born in 1904 in Philadelphia, Pennsylvania, where his father was a contractor.
 He worked as a water boy on construction of the Merion Golf Course in Philadelphia.
 Wilson was admitted to the University of Vermont on a football scholarship.

 After leaving university he joined the team of Howard C. Toomey and William S. Flynn of Philadelphia.

 In 1931 he supervised construction when Toomey and Flynn undertook a complete overhaul of the Shinnecock Hills Golf Club.

-With Toomey & Flynn he also worked on the course for the Cleveland Country Club, two golf courses at the Boca Raton Resort in Boca Raton, Florida, the Country Club in Brookline, Massachusetts and Springdale, outside Princeton, among others.
+With Toomey and Flynn he also worked on the course for the Cleveland Country Club, two golf courses at the Boca Raton Resort in Boca Raton, Florida, the Country Club in Brookline, Massachusetts, and Springdale, outside Princeton, among others.
 During the Great Depression, Wilson got a job managing Delray Beach Golf Club.
 He was a course superintendent for a time, then during World War II (1939–1945) he worked on airfield camouflage.